The Cairngorms Up-Close: Gallery

 Gymnosporangium clavariiforme

-Where and when encountered: Carrbridge on 2 September 2021
+Where and when encountered: Carrbridge golf course on 2 September 2021

 About: This galled haw was most probably caused by the fungus Gymnosporangium clavariiforme.
 The alternate stage in the life-cycle of this widely scattered fungus occurs as conspicuous orange protuberances on common juniper known as 'tongues of fire'.